KAVINKUMAR1111/Rice-plant-health-detection-using-multispectral-imaging-and-transfer-learning/README.md

 This project aims to detect the health of rice plants using multispectral imaging and transfer learning techniques.
 By leveraging a pretrained UNet model and processing images through a FastAPI backend with a PyQt front-end application, we provide a comprehensive solution for assessing plant health.

 ## Dataset
-The dataset used in this project can be accessed at [Dataset Link](https://your-dataset-link.com).
+The dataset used in this project can be accessed at https://drive.google.com/file/d/1NrOjqKNzkoxhjgnTPbVzZLDL6_Qmdudq/view?usp=sharing.

 ## Pretrained Model
-The pretrained UNet model for segmentation is available at [Pretrained Model Link](https://your-model-link.com).
+The pretrained UNet model for segmentation is available at https://drive.google.com/file/d/10s4ikNGHhV7co4QYEjQPv-dNpuXB5Skx/view?usp=sharing.

 ## Installation
 To set up the project, follow these steps: